SanVik2000/Seq2Seq-Pytorch/README.md

 - [x] <a href="https://arxiv.org/abs/1406.1078">Learning Phrase Representations using RNN Encoder-Decoder for Statistical Machine Translation</a>
 - [ ] <a href="https://arxiv.org/abs/1705.03122">Convolutional Sequence to Sequence Learning</a>
 - [ ] <a href="https://arxiv.org/abs/1706.03762">Attention Is All You Need</a>
-## To-Do
-The following algorithms are to be implemented in this project.<br>
-- [x] Sequence to Sequence Learning with Neural Networks
-- [x] Learning Phrase Representations using RNN Encoder-Decoder for Statistical Machine Translation
-- [ ] Convolutional Sequence to Sequence Learning
-- [ ] Attention Is All You Need